Company Profile

 SAFETY

-LTIFR is a calculation of the number of lost-time injuries per one million hours man-worked.
-During the reporting period, K&S maintained a high level of safety with 3 injuries (2022 injuries: 2), 0 fatalities (2022 fatalities: 0), and a LTIFR of 1.08 (2022 LTIFR: 0.66).
-K&S will be working on further improvement of LTIFR.
+Lost Time Injury Frequency Rate (LTIFR) is a calculation of the number of lost-time injuries per one million hours man-worked.
+During the reporting period, K&S recorded 4 injuries (2023 injuries: 3), and 1 fatal accident, for the first time over the past five years, and a LTIFR of 1.38 (2023 LTIFR: 1.08).
+K&S remains committed to further improving its LTIFR.

 IMPACT OF SANCTIONS AGAINST RUSSIA

-IRC is listed on the Hong Kong Stock Exchange with operational mines in Russian Far East.
+IRC is listed on the Hong Kong Stock Exchange and operates mines in the Russian Far East.
 Most of the Group’s suppliers and customers are based in China and Russia.
-The Company continues to review and consider the impact, if any, of the UK, EU and US sanctions.
-As of now, and so far as the Board is aware, based on its current assessment and the information currently available, the sanctions have no material direct impact on the Group or its operations.
-Although the Group’s operations and activities in Russia and elsewhere are currently continuing as usual, as the
+The Company continues to evaluate the potential impact of UK, EU, and US sanctions.
+As of now, and to the best of the Board’s knowledge based on current assessments and available information, the sanctions have no material direct impact on the Group or its operations.
+Although the Group’s operations and activities in Russia and elsewhere continue as usual, the evolving geopolitical situation poses a risk of supply chain disruptions affecting K&S’s operations, the purchase of mining equipment, and the development of the Sutara pit.
+IRC will continue to monitor sanctions developments closely and will issue further announcements if necessary.

 Garinskoye